llorllale/cactoos-matchers/.github/PULL_REQUEST_TEMPLATE.md

   - You ran the build locally and it passed
   - Title begins with the issue's number, then a short title
   - Description begins with the issue's number, then enumerates the changes - summarized - in bulletpoints
+  - Description does not contain GitHub keywords (https://help.github.com/articles/closing-issues-using-keywords/).
+  - You ran the build locally and it passed (see .travis.yml for all checks performed on PRs)
   - It can be reasonably reviewed within 15 minutes or less.

 This article will help you understand what we are looking for: http://www.yegor256.com/2015/02/09/serious-code-reviewer.html